 - To make the vinaigrette: Combine mustard and vinegar in a small bowl.
 Then slowly add oil whisking to emulsify.
 Season with salt and pepper and add shallot.
 Toss with mixed greens.

-The bechamel sauce can be made up to 2 days before.
-Reheat in a small sauce pan over medium heat.
-Thin with a little milk before using if it has become to thick once refrigerated.
+- The bechamel sauce can be made up to 2 days before.
+Reheat in a small saucepan over medium heat.
+Thin with a little milk before using if it has become too thick once refrigerated.